 - Preheat the oven to 350 °F.

-- Place the peanuts in a food processor and pulse until they're ground to a chunky powder.
-Add the graham cracker crumbs and sugar and pulse until combined.
-Sprinkle the melted butter over the crumbs and pulse to combine.
+- Place 2 ½ oz honey roasted peanuts in a food processor and pulse until they're ground to a chunky powder.
+Add 5 oz graham cracker crumbs and 2 oz granulated sugar and pulse until combined.
+Sprinkle 3 oz butter (melted) over the crumbs and pulse to combine.
 Pour the crumbs into a 9" pie plate.
 Press the crumbs onto the bottom and sides of the pan.
 Bake until golden brown, about 10 minutes.

 - Take the pan out of the oven and press down any puffy spots and press to close any gaps in the crust.
 If using chocolate, sprinkle the chopped chocolate onto the warm crust and let it melt.
 Spread the chocolate.
 Cool to room temperature.
 If using the jelly instead of chocolate, spread it onto the cooled crust.
 Chill in the refrigerator until you're ready to assemble the pie.

 Make the Mousse

-- Place the cool water into a microwave safe bowl.
-Sprinkle the gelatin over the water, whisk briefly to combine and set aside to bloom.
+- Place 2 oz cool water into a microwave safe bowl.
+Sprinkle 2 teaspoons gelatin powder over the water, whisk briefly to combine and set aside to bloom.

-- Whip the cream to soft peak and set in the refrigerator while you prepare the other ingredients.
+- Whip 16 oz heavy cream to soft peak and set in the refrigerator while you prepare the other ingredients.

-- Combine the yolks and sugar in a mixer bowl.
-Add the vanilla bean or extract.
+- Combine 5 large egg yolks and 4 oz granulated sugar in a mixer bowl.
+Add the seeds from ½ vanilla bean.

 - Set the bowl with the yolks over a pan of simmering water (make sure the bottom of the bowl doesn’t touch the water).
 Whisk until the mixture is warm to the touch.
 Move the bowl to the mixer (or use a hand mixer) and whisk until the yolks are completely cooled and have lightened in color and texture.